sloaneeluckiewicz/sloaneeluckiewicz/README.md

 - 💼 I work as an Associate Developer at ROVE, a Presidio Company
 - 🦋 I am comfortable with front-end/UI dev
 - 🐌 I'd like to become more familiar with backend dev
-- 🌱 I’m currently learning React JS, React Native, and Material UI
+- 🌱 I’m currently learning React JS, React Native, Material UI, and d3
 - 😄 Pronouns: She/Her